Simultaneous shape and topology optimization of wings: Parametrization

 \subsection{Wing shape}

 The wing shape parametrization introduced in \cite{Conlan-Smith2020,Conlan-Smith2021} is used.
 The wing is decomposed in spanwise sections where each airfoil section is parameterized by NACA 4-digit airfoils (\cite{Abbot1959}).
-The local chordlength, $c$, and twist, $\alpha$, are optimized, as shown in \cref{fig:wing_para}.
+The local chord length, $c$, and twist, $\alpha$, are optimized, as shown in \cref{fig:wing_para}.
 The airfoil sections are linearly distributed along the span.
 The design variables of a section $d^s_i$, where $i$ indicates the shape parameter and $s$ the section, are all normalized by the gap between their minimum and maximum values, denoted by the subscripts $_\mathit{min}$ and $_\mathit{max}$, respectively, such that they all are between 0 and 1:

-The shape design variables are regularized along the span using a filter of radius $r_a$, similar to a one dimensional density filter from topology optimization (\cite{Bourdin2001,Bruns2001}).
+The shape design variables are regularized along the span using a filter of radius $r_a$, similar to a one-dimensional density filter from topology optimization (\cite{Bourdin2001,Bruns2001}).
 This is done to circumvent designs with heavy oscillations due to numerical artifacts of the panel method, as discussed by \cite{Conlan-Smith2020}.

-Only the local twist and chordlengths are optimized in the present study.
-One could easily also include the relative thickness, maximum camber and the position of the maximum camber, however, due to the used inviscid theory, this may lead to multiple designs that can achieve the same aerodynamic properties (\cite{Conlan-Smith2022}), and thus ill-posed optimization problems.
+Only the local twist and chord lengths are optimized in the present study.
+One could easily also include the relative thickness, maximum camber, and the position of the maximum camber, however, due to the used inviscid theory, this may lead to multiple designs that can achieve the same aerodynamic properties (\cite{Conlan-Smith2022}), and thus ill-posed optimization problems.